 \section{Geometry details}

 In this appendix, we will describe how the geometry-related coefficients are calculated in the \GX code.
 First, we define the different coordinate systems and relevant identities and briefly outline the process of calculating the geometry-related coefficients.
-Next, we list all the goemetric quantities used by \GX in the field-line following coordinate system.
-Finally, we describe the process of obtaining an equispaced, equal-arc coordinate from a general coordinate $z$.
+Next, we list all the geometric quantities used by \GX in the field-line following coordinate system.
+Finally, we describe the process of obtaining an equal-arc, equispaced coordinate from a general coordinate $z$.

 Consider a magnetic coordinate system $(\psi, \phi, \theta)$, where $\psi$ is a flux surface label, $\phi$ is the cylindrical toroidal angle, and $\theta$ is a generalized poloidal angle.
-A general 3D equilibrium is a union of nested flux surfaces labeled by the flux-surface label $\psi$, is usually output by an equilibrium code in the cylindrical coordinate $(R, \phi, Z)$.
-The first step is to calculate the Jacobian from the cyclindrical to the curvilinear coordinates $(\psi, \phi, \theta)$.
+A general 3D equilibrium is a union of nested flux surfaces labeled with the flux surface label $\psi$, which is usually produced by an equilibrium code in the cylindrical coordinate $(R, \phi, Z)$.
+The first step is to calculate the Jacobian from the cylindrical to the curvilinear coordinates $(\psi, \phi, \theta)$.

 where the last equality in~\eqref{eqn:Jacobian-appendix} is a consequence of the duality relation~\citep{Dhaeseleer1991}

 where $X_i$ and $X_{j}$ are coordinates.
 Using the Jacobian and the duality relation we calculate the gradients $\boldsymbol{\nabla} \psi, \boldsymbol{\nabla} \phi, \boldsymbol{\nabla} \theta$ from the gradients $\boldsymbol{\nabla} R, \boldsymbol{\nabla} \phi, \boldsymbol{\nabla} Z$.
 For example, we calculate $\boldsymbol{\nabla} \psi$ using the following relation